Understanding the difference between Pre-qualification vs Pre-approval and eliminating media confusion.

 Most lenders do not issue pre-approvals, but rather conditional approvals.
 If you see a pre-approval with conditions, chances are it came from the assistant underwriter–who is looking to eliminate more conditions before submitting your loan file to a senior underwriter.
 Once a senior underwriter issues the conditional approval, this will say how long it is valid for and what conditions must be met in order to issue a ‘clear to close’ on the mortgage loan.

-The Solutions First Team at Inlanta Mortgage Inc. do our best to give you the best information possible for you to understand the mortgage loan process.
+The Solutions First Team at High Definition Mortgage Inc. do our best to give you the best information possible for you to understand the mortgage loan process.
 We use our experiences to help provide you with this information only to help assist you and it is not intended to be used as legal advice.
 We always recommend our clients seek a real estate attorney for all real estate and mortgage loan transactions.

 For further information about getting the right mortgage for you and to arrange your ‘NO-FEE ASSESSMENT’